setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

 is string or object.
-Internaly is used the value `stroke-dasharray` so if you defining the value as **string** you can define the size and the spacing of the dashes.
-For more precise dashes calculations you can define the value as the object with explicit number of dashes and spacing.
+Internaly is used the value `stroke-dasharray` so if you defin the value as **string** you can specify the size and the spacing of the dashes.
+For more precise dashes calculations you can define the value as an object with explicit number of dashes and spacing.

 ###### Example: :scroll:
 `"10 10"` - as String with 10px big dashes and 10px spacing.
 Or just `"10"`